raghavagps/skcm_prognostic_biomarker/README.md

 -   **Training and testing **: TCGA-SKCM
 -   **Validation on new dataset**: GSE65904
 ## use the same code for other set of biomarkers##

+All the GEO and TCGA relevant data files and models could be downloaded from the google drive link: https://drive.google.com/drive/folders/1HIVw_rfpHolB3tAvJTtOZVV0USOANil-.